movsar/chldr/README.md

 ## Roadmap
 1. Enable Api accounts with Add, Update, Remove operations
 3. Reenable sound recording for the web version
+4. Add donation page
-4. Get a new design for the web version
+6. Get a new design for the web version
-5. Fix all the bugs
+7. Fix all the bugs